wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 ## Next steps

-You've deployed a Node.js application to a web app in Azure.
-To learn more about how Azure web apps run Node.js applications, see [Azure Web Apps: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps/).
+You've deployed a Node.js application to a web app in Azure App Service.
+To learn more about how App Service web apps run Node.js applications, see [Azure App Service Web Apps: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps/).

 Node.js provides a rich ecosystem of modules that can be used by your applications.
 To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps/).

-If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Web App](/documentation/articles/web-sites-nodejs-debug/) for information on diagnosing the problem.
+If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure App Service](/documentation/articles/web-sites-nodejs-debug/) for information on diagnosing the problem.

 This article uses the Azure Portal to create a web app.
 You can also use the [Azure Command-Line Interface](/documentation/articles/xplat-cli-install/) or [Azure PowerShell](/documentation/articles/powershell-install-configure/) to perform the same operations.